dssg/triage/src/triage/component/postmodeling/readme.md

 """
 ```

-## Model analysis
+## Model Deep-Dive - WIP

 After you have verified that the output of the model building process looks reasonable, you can proceed to more deeply explore the outcomes and predictions of a model and its behavior across time and features.

 The model building process usually produces many models, only some of which we want to consider for further exploration.
 You may want to use a tool like [Audition](https://github.com/dssg/triage/tree/master/src/triage/component/audition) to select a smaller set of models for this analysis step.

-**Functionality that we support:**
- - for each model group and time (each model id), show:
-    - PR-k curve
-    - feature importance
-    - bias
-    - list
-       - top k list
-       - list cross-tab
-       - list descriptives
-    - error analysis
- - for each model group, compare
-    - feature importances
-    - list
-    - performance
-    - bias

-This report is more iterative (than the experiment report)

-### Generating the Model Analysis Report

-- postmodeling_report_example_acdhs_housing.ipynb
-- places to change settings

-# Saving Predictions of Selected Models Post Experiment

-## Util for Saving Predictions of Selected Model Groups
+### Saving Predictions of Selected Model Groups

-The script: `add_predictions.py`

-config file example: `add_predictions_example_config.py`
+It is likely that you did not save predictions for all the models you built --- This is recommended to prevent database bloat as the `predictions` table can grow pretty quickly.
+Once you identify the handful of models for further exploration, to enable the deeper dive, we need to save the predictions of those models.
+We can use the `add_predictions.py` utility to do this.
 This utility accepts a list of model group ids and an experiment hash, and generates & saves test predictions for the relevant models.
-This util is primarily targetted to be used post-audition for the following use-case:
-1. A large model grid was used in the experiment with `save_predictions=False`
-2. Audition was used to narrow down model_groups of interest & predictions are required for postmodeling

-### Usage
+You can use this model either through the CLI or in Python:

 **Command Line Inerface**

-This util is available with the triage CLI and can be run using the following command
+This module is available on the triage CLI.
+You can use a config file to provide the inputs to the module.
+The example of the config is -- `add_predictions_example_config.yaml`

 `triage [-d <database_credentials_file>] savepredictions -c <config_file> `